LucMekouar/PS379-Project-Negotiation-and-Influence-/README.md

 1. Click on this link to one of my GitHub pages: https://lucmekouar.github.io/PS379-Project-Negotiation-and-Influence-/
 2. Choose a negotiation scenario.
 3. Make offers and try to strike a deal.
-4. Different scenarios have different limits and challenges.
+4. Different scenarios have different opportunities and challenges.

-This project is part of a final-year coursework submission.
+This project is part of the final-year coursework submission.

-## changes to be made:
-1. add option to reset highscores
-2. add additional scenarios